jaybaybremner/dev-test/README.md

     - An "Add to Cart" button
 3. Use Liquid to pull in real products from the Shopify store into these product blocks.
 4. Style this section according to the layout described below.
 5. Add a filter option to the section that enables visitors to filter the products based on their tags (use JavaScript for this).
+Example tags on the store: `Bedroom`, `Garden`
+6. Add section on the bottom of Homepage.

 ### Layout Description
 #### Section
-- Full-width, padding 50px on all sides, background color: #F5F5F5.
+- Full-width, padding on all sides 50px for desktop and 10px on mobile, background color: #F5F5F5.

 #### Title
-- Center-aligned, 'Arial Black' or 'Helvetica Bold', font size: 32px, color: #000000.
+- Center-aligned, 'Arial Black' or 'Helvetica Bold', font size: 32px (desktop) 24px (mobile), color: #000000.

 #### Subtitle
-- Center-aligned, normal weight, font size: 24px, color: #333333.
+- Center-aligned, normal weight, font size: 24px (desktop) 18px (mobile), color: #333333.

 #### Product Grid
-- Grid or flexbox layout, three products per row, 20px gap between cells.
+- Grid or flexbox layout, three products per row, 20px (desktop) 10px (mobile) gap between cells.

 #### Each Product Block
-- Background color: #FFFFFF, border radius: 10px, padding: 15px, box shadow for depth.
+- Background color: #FFFFFF, border radius: 10px, padding: 15px (desktop) 10px (mobile), box shadow for depth.

 #### Product Image
 - Width: 100% of product block, height: auto, maintain aspect ratio.

 #### Product Name
-- Font size: 20px, color: #000000.
+- Font size: 20px (desktop) 16px (mobile), color: #000000.

 #### Product Description
-- Font size: 16px, color: #333333.
+- Font size: 16px (desktop) 14px (mobile), color: #333333.

 #### Product Price
-- Font size: 22px, color: #000080.
+- Font size: 22px (desktop) 16px (mobile), color: #000080.

 #### Add to Cart Button
 - Color: #008000, border radius: 5px, padding: 10px all around.

 #### Filter Option
-- Placed above the grid on the right, styled as a dropdown or checkboxes, font size: 18px.
+- Placed above the grid on the right, styled as a dropdown or checkboxes, font size: 18px (desktop) 14px (mobile).

 ## Task 2: React.js Knowledge (15 minutes)
 You'll answer a series of questions and provide a small piece of code.